juhakivekas/explision/README.md

 	http://www.openmesh.org/svn/
 	http://www.openmesh.org/Daily-Builds/Doc/index.html

-Open the  Makefiel and edit the  `OPENMESH` variable to point  to your compiled library:
+Open the  Makefile and edit the  `OPENMESH` variable to point  to your compiled library:

 	OPENMESH=~/Repos/OpenMesh